 - File Details: individual physical pages by file

-- Use RAMMap to gain understanding of the way Windows manages memory, to analyze application memory usage, or to answer specific questions about how RAM is being allocated.
+- Use RAMMap to gain an understanding of the way Windows manages memory, to analyze application memory usage, or to answer specific questions about how RAM is being allocated.

 RAmMap will tell how Windows is assigning physical memory, how much file data is cached in RAM, or how much RAM is used by the kernel and device drivers.